langdoc/unified-northern-alphabet-ocr/README.md

 Unified Northern Alphabet was used for 16 different languages.
 In this dataset there are sentences from four of them: Kildin Saami, Northern Selkup, Northern Mansi and Tundra Nenets.

+If you want to get a quick idea of what this is about, just clone the repository and open file `temp-correction-1.html` in Firefox.

 ## Training process

 The model creation process was iterative, so that new data was added in several batches, each having been OCR'd with the model trained on data that had accumulated into that point.
 The iterations 1 and 2 contained simply data from all books in consecutive page order, with no attention to content.
 In the iteration 3 (planned) the page balance will be bit different, in order to achieve the wanted number of individual lines.